Author · Doctoral Researcher · CHRO · Leadership Thinker

 My doctoral research examines a question that sits at the core of The Quiet Waste: when organisations face disruption, what determines whether a leader's decisions hold up?

-The study proposes and empirically tests a process model — tracing the path from a leader's emotional disposition, through their habitual decision style, to the quality of their decisions, to the resilience of their organisation.
+The study proposes and empirically tests a process model: tracing the path from a leader's emotional disposition, through their habitual decision style, to the quality of their decisions, to the resilience of their organisation.

-This reframes what leadership development should target: not trait profiling, but decision process quality — a capability that is directly trainable.
+This reframes what leadership development should target: not trait profiling, but decision process quality.
+A capability that is directly trainable.

 The Tested Model